Report card on NZ's vanishing nature: Must try harder

 "The report is a valuable resource for people wanting to understand what work is being done on biodiversity across New Zealand."

-Forest and Bird chief executive Kevin Hague said the report highlighted the depth of the crisis affecting our nature – and "the huge task that we all face in turning that around".
+Forest & Bird chief executive Kevin Hague said the report highlighted the depth of the crisis affecting our nature – and "the huge task that we all face in turning that around".

 The group was grateful for the Government's cash boost for nature, and acknowledged that it wanted to do more.